 Clew Bay is an important centre for Sea Angling and this can be arranged by Newport from the Newport Quay as well as Westport and Achill Island.
 Family outings also can be made among the beautiful islands of Clew Bay.

 Day 4 - Sligo - Fishing in the River Unsin and Lough Arrow

 Wild game & coarse fish in the lakes and rivers of Sligo display great fighting qualities.
 Some game fishing waters are privately owned, but most are under the control of local angling clubs.
 We recommend the historic Coopershill House for your visit to Sligo.

 There are big wild Brown Trout in the river Unsin, which flows through the grounds of Coopershill House.
-But they are canny, mainly bottom feeders in the limestone fed water, and are really only caught on fly between late April & mid June.
-Brown Trout are more accessible, and for a longer period, on Lough Arrow, 6 miles up river from Coopershill.
+But they are canny, mainly bottom feeders in the limestone fed water, and are really only caught on the fly between late April & mid-June.
+Brown Trout are more accessible, and for a longer period, on Lough Arrow, 6 miles upriver from Coopershill.
 Coopershill can arrange the hire of boats with or without ghillies.

 The best time for fishing on the lough is also April through to June.
 There is salmon fishing on the river Easky, 30 minutes down the coast and also on the river Moy at Ballina, a further 20 minutes along the same road.

 Ireland's western seaboard attracts many species of sea fish drawing keen shore and sea anglers to Sligo each year.
 Fully equipped sea angling boats can be hired at Rosses Point and Mullaghmore with many centres for excellent game angling.